jclas/twitch/README.md

 1) Download this repo and unzip it.

-2) You must have Node already installed on your computer
+2) You must have Node already installed on your computer.
+(I use Visual Studio Code which already has it.)

 3) Open a command prompt in the project's root directory. (where "package.json" is)